12-Lead ECG Placement: The Ultimate Guide

-What is Electrocardiogram
+Electrocardiogram

-As a non-invasive yet most valuable diagnostic tool, the 12-lead ECG records the heart's electrical activity as waveforms.
+As a non-invasive yet valuable diagnostic tool, the 12-lead ECG records the heart's electrical activity as waveforms.

-When interpreted accurately, an ECG can detect and monitor a host of heart conditions - from arrhythmias to coronary heart disease to electrolyte imbalance.
+With proper lead placement and interpretation, an ECG can detect and monitor a host of heart conditions - from arrhythmias to coronary heart disease to electrolyte imbalance.

 Since the first telecardiogram recorded in 1903, huge strides have been made in the recording and interpretation of ECG.
 Today, the 12-Lead ECG remains a standard diagnostic tool among paramedics, EMTs, and hospital staff.